wezlemin/delta-docs/my-docs/docs/internal-sideloading/ksign-tutorial.md

 ## ESign "Ysign" Method
 > This is the new ESign, which is like a hybrid of KSign and old ESign. <br />
 > In the User Service Agreement, it is referred to as "Ysign", so I will call it this.

+### Preparation
+Due to a Delta update, you will need to sign the Delta IPA with any certificate before continuing.
+You can use IPASignX to do this (read my tutorial about it).
+However, instead of clicking "Install Now", click "Download IPA".
+Afterwards, do the following: <br />
+1. Go to Files and find the signed IPA (Browse > Downloads).
+Hold it, then tap Rename.
+2. Add ".zip" after .ipa (e.g. NAME.ipa > NAME.ipa.zip).
+Tap "done", then tap "Use .zip".
+3. Tap the file again, and hold the Payload folder once it is created.
+4. Tap Compress, then hold Payload.zip once it gets created.
+5. Tap Rename, then rename the file to Payload.ipa.
+Tap "done", then tap "Use .ipa". <br />

+### Installation
 1. Open Ysign.
 > ⚠️ YSign has its certificate bundled, so you do not need to import it.
 If you read the "ESign "Ysign" Method without khoindvn" section, do the following:<br />
 >